-We’re told that breast is best, but in the same breath, mothers only be expected to do their best, and if that doesn’t include breastfeeding, for whatever reason, then so be it.
+We’re told that breast is best, but in the same breath, mothers can only be expected to do their best, and if that doesn’t include breastfeeding for whatever reason, then so be it.
 Plenty of kids are formula-fed and turn out just fine.
 Being a mother is hard enough without being hard on yourself, so no guilt trips, okay?

 When it comes to breastfeeding, there are those moms who, without skipping a beat or a sip of their rooibos cappuccino, open a button and latch a baby as though breastfeeding were the most natural process in the world.